Ismail Yakubu

-Ismail Salami Yakubu, (born 8 April 1985) is a Nigerian professional footballer who plays as a defender for Southern Football League side Merthyr Town.
+Ismail Salami Yakubu, (born 8 April 1985) is a Nigerian professional footballer who plays as a defender for Cinderford Town.
 He has been capped for the England semi-professional team.

 Club career

 Barnet

 Yakubu was born in Kano, Kano State, and raised in England.
 He joined Barnet at the age of 11, turned professional at 16, and made his first-team debut at the age of 17 while still studying for his A-levels – a 3–2 defeat against rivals Stevenage, with Yakubu coming on as a 67th-minute substitute.
 He started the following match in a 1–1 draw with Boston United.
 He became a regular in the first-team squad, and was team captain from August 2007 to November 2008.
 In June 2009 he signed a new two-year contract with the club.
 He was released in May 2010 after making a total of 297 appearances for the club.